florentpoujol/Daneel/readme.md

 ## Raycasting

-GameObject who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
+GameObjects who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
-The **RaycastHit** object stores the information regarding the collision between a ray and a gameObject.
-It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *component*.
+The ``RaycastHit` object stores the information regarding the collision between a ray and a gameObject.
+It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *componentType*.

 The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which will be empty if no gameObjects have been hit).

 ## Button setting in the config

-You may want to fil the `Daneel.config.input.buttons` table with the button names that you defined in the `Administration>Game Controls` tab.
-This will come handy when used with the triggers, the mouse or hotkeys events.
+You may want to fill the `Daneel.config.input.buttons` table with the button names that you defined in the `Administration > Game Controls` tab.
+This will come handy when used with triggers, the mouse or hotkeys events.

     -- in the config :
     Daneel.config.input = {
         buttons = {
-            -- the list of the button names as they appear in CraftStudio in the "Game Control" tab :
+            -- the list of the button names as they appear in CraftStudio in the "Game Controls" tab :
             "Action",
             "fire",
         }
     }

-## Triggers messages
+## Trigger messages

 GameObjects who have the `TriggerableGameObject` ScriptedBehavior are known as **triggerable gameObjects**.
 They react when they are near triggers.
 Triggers are gameObjects that perform a spherical proximity check each frames against all triggerable gameObjects.
 Triggers must have the `Trigger` ScriptedBehavior and you must set its `radius` public property.